FamilySearch/gedcomx/specifications/xml-format-specification.md

 ## 3.17 The "PlaceReference" Data Type

-The `gx:PlaceDescription` is used to (de)serialize the `http://gedcomx.org/v1/PlaceReference` data type.
+The `gx:PlaceReference` is used to (de)serialize the `http://gedcomx.org/v1/PlaceReference` data type.

 ### properties